Excitation of the Glashow resonance without neutrino beams: Introduction

-One might therefore ask: are there reactions with the Glashow resonance that would not necessitate having initial neutrino beams?
-We suggest a surprisingly positive answer to this question -- namely, that the process may proceed in electron--positron collisions at accelerator energies, occurring, for instance, as $e^+e^-\rightarrow W^-\rho(770)^+$.
-Although the resonance appears somewhat disguised, the underlying physics is transparent, quite resembling the well known radiative return: emission of~$\rho^+$ from the initial state converts the incident $e^+$ into $\bar\nu_e$.
+An independent experimental confirmation of this long-standing prediction would be of great importance for testing the Standard Model.
+One might therefore ask: are there reactions with the Glashow resonance that would not necessitate having initial (anti)neutrino beams?
+We suggest a surprisingly affirmative answer to this question -- namely, that the process may proceed in electron--positron collisions at accelerator energies, occurring, for instance, as $e^+e^-\rightarrow W^-\rho(770)^+$.
+Although the resonance appears somewhat disguised, the underlying physics is transparent, quite resembling the well known radiative return: emission of~$\rho^+$ from the initial state converts the incident~$e^+$ into~$\bar\nu_e$.
 Likewise, the CP conjugate channel, $\nu_e e^+\rightarrow W^+$, takes the form $e^+e^-\rightarrow W^+\rho(770)^-$.
-Within this viewpoint, future high-luminosity lepton colliders seem to be promising for excitation of the Glashow resonance.
-This is in contrast to the settled opinion attributing the principal obstacle to observing the resonance in laboratories to the limited energies attainable by terrestrial accelerators.
+From this viewpoint, future high-luminosity lepton colliders seem to be promising for excitation of the Glashow resonance.
+This contrasts with the settled opinion that the principle impediment to observing the resonance in laboratories is the limited energies attainable by terrestrial (i.e.~human-made) accelerators.
 The suggested reactions might occur already at total energies of order 100~GeV in the center-of-mass (cms) frame.
-The idea of accessing the resonance with charged lepton beams had also been addressed in~\cite{effective_neitrinos1,effective_neitrinos2}.
+The possibility of accessing the resonance with charged lepton beams was also addressed in~\cite{effective_neitrinos1,effective_neitrinos2}.

-The article is organized as follows.
-In Section~\ref{sec:isr} we outline the mechanism of initial state radiation by focusing on a specific example of excitation of a narrow resonance.
-In Section~\ref{sec:initial_rho} we elaborate the meson analogue of the radiative return and apply it to show the presence of the resonance in reactions like $e^+e^-\rightarrow W^-\rho(770)^+$.
-Section~\ref{sec:CP_universality} contains a discussion of accessibility of the CP conjugate of the Glashow resonance and its muon copy to experimental study.
-In Section~\ref{sec:background} we analyze possible non-resonant channels.
-Section~\ref{sec:numerical} presents our numerical estimates of the event rates expected at future lepton collides and shortly describes the details of calculations.
-Finally, conclusions and some general comments are given in Section~\ref{sec:conclusions}.